in-the-keyhole/khs-load/README.md

 2. Open a command line in cloned directory and execute one of the following:

-###### MacOs Intel
+###### macOs Intel

 ```
-    ./bin/macosx/khsload do https://keyholesoftware.com --users 2 --duration 30
+    ./bin/macOs/khsload do https://keyholesoftware.com --users 2 --duration 30
 ```

-###### MacOs Apple Silicon
+###### macOs Apple Silicon

 ```
-    ./bin/macosx-arm64/khsload do https://keyholesoftware.com --users 2 --duration 30
+    ./bin/macOs-arm64/khsload do https://keyholesoftware.com --users 2 --duration 30
 ```
-*Note: currently only MacOs builds are pre-built in this repository.
+*Note: we currently supply only macOs pre-built targets in this repository.
 Follow the __Installation and Running from Source__ section below to create an executable binary for other environemnts*

-3. Results will be output to the console
+3. The console displays results output

 ## Command Line Flags

-The following command line flags can be used to configure your load test.
-These options can also be defined in a `YAML` config file, see section below.
+Use the following command line flags to configure your load test.
+You can define options can in a `YAML` config file as well.
+Reference:

 ```
     --duration      Int      Number of seconds to run test